Richard Mentor Johnson: Early years

-After passing the bar, Richard Johnson returned to Great Crossing, where his father gave him a plantation and slaves to work it.
+After passing the bar, Johnson returned to Great Crossing, where his father gave him a plantation and slaves to work it.
 The many lawsuits over ownership of land provided him with much legal work, and, combined with his agricultural interests, he quickly became prosperous.

 Johnson ran for a seat in the U.S. House of Representatives in 1803, but finished third, behind the winner, Thomas Sandford, and William Henry.
 At that time, following the inauguration of Thomas Jefferson in 1801, many young, democratically minded aspiring politicians were seeking office.
 While Jefferson and Johnson agreed on the need for greater democracy, Jefferson felt that the people should be led by the elite, such as himself, while Johnson took a more populist view.